theupdateframework/taps/candidate-fulcio-tap.md

 ## Verification
-While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST verify the certificate chain up to ROOT_CERTIFICATE.
+While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST verify the certificate chain up to the root certificate and verify the inclusion proof to ensure that the key was valid at the time it was used to sign TUF metadata.

-In addition, the repository SHOULD, and clients MAY additionally query the Rekor transparency log to ensure that the Fulcio certificate is valid at the time that it was issued.
-To do so the user can directly query the transparency log for the Fulcio certificate.
-They can then verify that the certificate was uploaded to Rekor, and use the timestamp in Rekor to verify that the key was valid at the time it was used to sign TUF metadata.
-The repository SHOULD skip this step if the Fulcio certificate was valid at the time it was uploaded to the repository.
-Clients MAY skip this step if they would like to rely on the repository to perform the timeliness check.
-If the client skips this check and the repository is compromised, an attacker could allow the use of expired Fulcio certificates.
+In addition, the repository SHOULD, and clients MAY additionally query the Rekor transparency log to ensure that the Fulcio certificate is included in the current signed tree head.
+To do so the user can directly query the transparency log for the signed tree head and inclusion proof.
+They can then verify that the certificate is in the current Rekor log.

-In cases where online verification is not possible, stapled inclusion proofs (i.e., evidence gathered by the signer from the log) or SET bundles (promises of inclusion signed by the tlog signer)  MAY be presented alongside the software and signature.
-The client MAY use these proofs instead of directly querying Rekor's transparecy log.
-Verification material for these stapled inclusion proofs MUST be distributed out of band alongside the Rekor root.
-Documentation about querying Rekor is available [here](https://docs.sigstore.dev/rekor/CLI).

 ## Auditors
 Developers SHOULD monitor the transparency log (TL) for certificates associated with their OIDC accounts to look for unauthorized activity.
 If they see a certificate on the TL that they did not issue, the developer SHOULD replace any compromised metadata (creating new Fulcio certificate), and ensure the security of their OIDC account.
 If the OIDC account cannot be recovered, the developer MUST contact the role that delegates to them to replace the delegation to their OIDC identity.